ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 # IANA Considerations

-   IANA has assigned new URIs from the "IETF XML Registry" {{?RFC3688}} as
-   follows:
+For the following URI in the "IETF XML Registry" {{?RFC3688}}, IANA has updated the reference field to refer to this document:

 ~~~~
    URI:  urn:ietf:params:xml:ns:yang:ietf-layer0-types